stacks-network/docs/_ios/tutorial.md

 	 ![](images/open-xcworkspace.png)

-	 When you open the workspace you'll see a warning indicator at the top in the project title.
+	 When you open the workspace, the system will begin indexing the project.
+Then, after indexing, you may see a warning indicator at the top in the project title.
+If you see the warning, continue to step 7.
+Otherwise, go to the next section.

 7. Click the signal to reveal the warning.
-8. Click **Update to recommented settings**.
+8. Click **Update to recommended settings**.

 	 ![](images/indicator.png)